-Voluntary: In the case where a Resident desires to move to another home and is not eligible for a Navy paid move, these will be reviewed by Hunt MH Property Managers, LLC on a case by case basis.
-Because a transfer will result in a new lease, the Resident must have enough time remaining in their NAVREGNW assignment to complete a six (6) month lease.
-In addition, the Resident's current lease must be expired and proper notice must be given.
+Voluntary: In the case where a Resident desires to move to another home these will be reviewed by any applicable documentation to on a case by case basis.
+A transfer will result in a new lease six (6) month lease.
+The Resident's current lease must be expired and proper notice must be given.
+A transfer fee may apply.